Demonizing the enemy: History

 The demonization of the enemy has been routinely conducted throughout the history.
 Thucydides recorded examples in Ancient Greece.

 Phillip Knightley believed that demonization of the enemy (first enemy leaders and later enemy individuals) became a predictable pattern followed by Western media, the final stage being atrocities.

 During the Second World War, propaganda documentaries that contained enemy demonization and flag-waving patriotism were prepared by the US State Department and other state institutions of the United States and distributed, after being approved.

 Personification and demonization

 Demonization of the enemy can be much easier to conduct if the enemy is personalized in one man, such as Kaiser Wilhelm II, who was demonized by the Russian popular media during the First World War.

 Consequences

 The strategy of demonization of the enemy unavoidably leads to a vicious cycle of atrocities, which was elaborated by many authors including Carl von Clausewitz.
-Demonization of the enemy makes diplomatic solution impossible and inevitably leads into the war or worsening of relations.
+Demonization of the enemy makes diplomatic solutions impossible and inevitably leads to war or worsening of relations.
 Depicting the enemy as particularly evil inspires feelings that make killings more easy.

 The portrayal of one's enemy as demonic has often led to the treatment of the whole population or political apparatus associated with the enemy group or leader as equally demonic.
 This also often results in a tendency to reduce an enemy's more complex motives to simple promotion of pure evil.